BestTimesToVisit.com Logo

 Rental Car (with 4WD/AWD recommended)

-For exploring the vast landscapes and mountain towns of Colorado, a rental car is often the most flexible option.
-Opting for a 4WD or AWD vehicle is highly recommended, especially outside of summer, to navigate snowy or unpaved mountain roads safely.
+For exploring the vast landscapes of Colorado, from Rocky Mountain National Park to the San Juan Mountains, a rental car is often essential.
+Opting for a 4WD or AWD vehicle is highly recommended, especially outside of summer months, for navigating unpaved roads and potential snow.

 Amtrak's California Zephyr